- 3.0.275.8 Other Submission Processing Business Results Measures

-When an error is found provide copies of the sampled case to the lockbox Coordinator.
+When an error is found provide copies of the sampled case to the LFC.

-Forward the DCI to the LFC by the third working day of the following month.
+Forward the DCI to the LFC by the fifth working day of the following month.

 IMF returns will only be reviewed January through April at IMF sites.
 BMF work will be reviewed year round at BMF sites.

 An employee from the Improvement Team function will perform a sample review from each category of returns in Receipt and Control on a daily basis.

 To sample, randomly select six batches from each category.
 Randomly select three returns from each sampled batch.
 If six batches are not available in a category, randomly select three returns from each batch.
 If sampled batches have less than three returns, review all returns available, do not sample another batch.